af/littledom/README.md

     html(contents)          -> sets innerHTML for all matched elements to the given string find(selector)
-    remove()                -> remove all matched elements from the document (doesn't take any arguments)
+    remove()                -> remove all matched elements from the document (doesn't take any arguments) data(attrName)          -> return the value of the given data-* attribute (for the first matched element where it's set) data(attrName, val)     -> set data-attrName to the given value for all matched elements

     // Traversal:
     parent()                -> Returns all unique parents of the selected elements